RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Build-SQLiteBrowser-with-QtCreator-on-Win64.md

      /git_repos/sqlitebrowser/libs
      .....

 1 Download the source package with git client or by "download zip"
+  * The "download zip" is a good idea.
+Do you reckon we should add a note for that to the MSVC2013 page?

 2 Download and install SQLite as https://github.com/sqlitebrowser/sqlitebrowser/wiki/Win64-setup-%E2%80%94-Step-8-%E2%80%94-Install-SQLite